 Products from Amazon.com

-MEASUREFirst, you are going to want to measure the desired length of your bias tape based on where you will be hanging it.
-Some people like to hang their pennant banners on their mantle.
-In that case, you will want to measure your mantle and add about 10 to 12 inches to the tape you cut.
+Some people like to hang their pennant banner flags on their mantle while others like hanging them on the wall.
+In that case, you will want to measure your mantle or wall and add about 10 to 12 inches to the tape you cut.

 If you enjoyed this DIY, check out our Mother's Day Brunch post where we show step by step how to make an easy orange candle!